dBeker/Faster-RCNN-TensorFlow-Python3/README.md

 ### If you find a solution to an existing issue in the code, please send a PR for it.

+### Also, instead of trying to deal with Tensorflow, use Chainer.
+It is ready to be used with all the common models https://github.com/chainer/chainercv & https://github.com/chainer/chainer .
+I can reply all of your questions about Chainer

 # How To Use This Branch
 1- Install tensorflow, preferably GPU version.
 Follow [instructions]( https://www.tensorflow.org/install/install_windows).
 If you do not install GPU version, you need to comment out all the GPU calls inside code and replace them with relavent CPU ones.